Nef line bundles on Calabi-Yau threefolds, I: Introduction

 The assumption that $\rho(X) = 2$ in Theorem \ref{MT2} is essential in the proof, but we hope that the strategy and some of the methods can be useful also in the general case.
 We also emphasize that there is a wealth of interesting families of Calabi-Yau threefolds of Picard number $\rho(X) =2$; we refer to \cite{LP13, Og14} and the references given therein.
-Notice also that if $\sL$ is a semiample line bundle on a Calabi-Yau threefold with $c_1(\sL)^2\neq0$ and $c_1(\sL) \cdot c_2(X) = 0$, then $\rho(X) \geq 3$ by \cite{Og93}.
-So the potentially missing case in Theorem \ref{MT2} should not exist.
+Notice also that if $\sL$ is a semiample line bundle on a Calabi-Yau threefold with $c_1(\sL)^2\not\equiv 0$ and $c_1(\sL) \cdot c_2(X) = 0$, then $\rho(X) \geq 3$ by \cite{Og93}.
+Therefore, in order to remove the assumption $c_3(X) \ne 0$ in Theorem \ref{MT2}, one should prove the non-existence of a nef line bundle $\mathcal L$ such that $c_1(\mathcal L)^2 \not \equiv 0 $ and $c_1(\mathcal L) \cdot c_2(X) = 0$ rather than proving abundance for $\mathcal L$.

-The semiampleness of a nef line bundle $\sL$ on a simply connected projective threefold $X$ with $c_1(X) = 0$ is obvious if $c_1(\sL) = 0$, and when $\mathcal{L}$ is big, it is a consequence of the basepoint free theorem \cite{Sho85,Kaw85b}.
+The semiampleness of a nef line bundle $\sL$ on a simply connected projective threefold $X$ with $c_1(X) \equiv 0$ is obvious if $c_1(\sL) \equiv 0$ (in which case $\mathcal L \simeq \OO_X$), and when $\mathcal{L}$ is big, it is a consequence of the basepoint free theorem \cite{Sho85,Kaw85b}.
 However, if there is no bigness assumption, the existence of sections is notoriously difficult.
 Remarkably, as a consequence of log abundance for threefolds, in order to show semiampleness of $\mathcal L$, by \cite{Og93,KMM94,Kaw92}, it suffices to show that

 Our results are also related to the Cone conjecture of Morrison and Kawamata.
 As we discuss in Section \ref{sec:prelim}, a consequence of Kawamata's formulation of the Cone conjecture is the following structural prediction.